-This post was originally published in July 2018.
-I’ve updated the post below to include more information about fruit chutney.
+Update: This post was originally published in July 2018.
+I made updates to the post below to include more information about fruit chutney.
 Plus, I’ve included a step-by-step video to show you how easy this homemade peach chutney recipe is to make!

-Spicy, sweet and fruity peach chutney studded with piquant serrano pepper, fresh basil, boozy bourbon and sweet-tart white balsamic vinegar.
+This peach chutney is spicy, sweet, perfectly fruity and studded with piquant serrano pepper, fresh basil, boozy bourbon and sweet-tart white balsamic vinegar.
 This flavorful summer chutney is thick and jam-like in texture with tender bite-sized pieces of fresh peaches.

-Served with creamy, rich burrata, salty prosciutto, peppery arugula and crusty artisan bread, this seasonal spread is nothing short of delicious.
+Served with creamy, rich burrata, salty prosciutto, peppery arugula and crusty artisan bread, this seasonal spread is nothing short of epic!

 It’s perfect for entertaining, snacking, date-night, picnics, lounging by the pool… essentially, it is perfect for any occasion, anytime!